gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 73 — Logging وMonitoring في Production
+### Day 73 — Logging & Production Monitoring

-راقب تطبيقك: Errors, Performance, Cost. استخدم Sentry وPrometheus.
+Monitor your app: Errors, Performance, Cost.
+Use Sentry and Prometheus.

 **`Monitoring`**